scheidelg/deskbackup/pages/tech_editing/markdown_notes.md

 ## Code Blocks

-Display a block of text as code either by indenting each line of raw text with four space:
+Display a block of text as code by either (a) indenting each line of raw text with four spaces:

 ```
     code line 1
     code line 2
 ```

-Or by starting with three backticks:
+Or (b) opening and closing the code block with three backticks:

     ```
     code line 1